Sten: Service

 Canadian infantry battalions in northwest Europe retained spare Sten guns for special missions and the Canadian Army reported a surplus of the weapons in 1944.

 The Sten saw use even after the economic crunch of World War II, replacing the Royal Navy's Lanchester submachine guns into the 1960s, and was used in the Korean War, including specialist versions for British Commandos.
 It was slowly withdrawn from British Army service in the 1960s and replaced by the Sterling SMG; Canada also phased out the Sten, replacing it with the C1 SMG.

 The Sten was one of the few weapons that the State of Israel could produce domestically during the 1948 Arab–Israeli War.
 Even before the declaration of the State of Israel, the Yishuv had been producing Stens for the Haganah; after the declaration, Israel continued making Stens for IDF use.
 The opposing side also used (mostly British-made) Stens, particularly the irregular and semi-regular Arab Liberation Army.

-In the 1950s, "L numbering" came into use in the British Army for weapons—Stens were then known as L50 (Mk II), L51 (Mk III) and L52 (Mk V).
+In 1954, the British Army began using "L numbers" to type-classify weapons and related stores; while Sten guns then in-service were not redesignated, L numbers were applied to later drill purpose variants of the Mk II, Mk III, and Mk V (L50A1 Drill Purpose Machine Carbine, L51A1 Drill Purpose Machine Carbine, and L52A1 Drill Purpose Machine Carbine respectively).

 One of the last times the Sten was used in combat during British service was with the RUC during the IRA border campaign of 1956–1962.
 In foreign service, the Sten was used in combat at least as recently as the Indo-Pakistani War of 1971.

 Sten guns were widely used by guerrilla fighters during the 1971 Bangladesh Liberation War.
 In 1975, President Sheikh Mujibur Rahman and his family members were assassinated using Sten guns.

 A number of suppressed Stens were in limited use by the US Special Forces during the Vietnam War, including c.
 1971, by the United States Army Rangers.

 In 1984, Indian prime minister Indira Gandhi was assassinated by two of her bodyguards, one of whom fired the entire magazine (30 rounds) of his Sten at point-blank range, of which 27 hit her.

 In the Second Sino-Japanese War and the Chinese Civil War, both nationalists and communist Chinese forces used the Sten.
 Some Stens were converted by the communists to 7.62×25mm by using the magazine housing from a PPS to accept curved PPS magazines.
 British, Canadian, and Chinese Stens were seen in the hands of the communists during the Korean and Vietnam Wars.

 The Finnish Army acquired moderate numbers of Stens in the late 1950s, mainly Mk.
 III versions.
 Refurbishment at the Kuopio Arsenal included bluing of the arms.
-Stens in Finnish service saw limited usage by conscripts (notably combat swimmers) and were mostly stockpiled for use in a future mobilization.
+Stens in Finnish service saw limited usage by conscripts (notably combat swimmers) and were mostly stockpiled for use in a future mobilisation.

 During the Zapatista movement in 1994, some Zapatista soldiers were armed with Sten guns.